mdcrosby/animal-ai/README.md

 | D   | turn agent right    |
 | C   | switch camera       |
 | R   | reset environment   |

+## More to come with the official release.

+For now many of the documentation from [version 2](https://github.com/beyretb/AnimalAI-Olympics) may be a useful reference until everything is fully migrated and updated.
+Further the documentation for [mlagents](https://github.com/Unity-Technologies/ml-agents) is very good and includes a lot of useful examples.

 ## Citing
 If you use the Animal-AI environment in your work you can cite the environment paper: